Buying Pearls - Tricks and Traps

 Buying from Abroad

-Does the price include import taxes ?
+Does the price include import taxes?
 If not, you will have to pay the courier an extra 25-30% in vat, duty and handling charges.
-Beware suppliers who would send purchases marked as a 'gift'.
-Customs take a dim view.
+Beware suppliers sending items labelled 'gift'.
+Customs are onto this and take a dim view (and it's your responsibility)!

 Returns

-If you are unhappy with your purchase how will you return it ?
+If you are unhappy with your purchase how will you return it?
 One-off courier charges are expensive and insurance is minimal.
-You can - in theory - reclaim vat and duty on returned goods but the procedure is cumbersome.
+You can, in theory, reclaim vat and duty on returned goods but the procedures are cumbersome.

 Consumer Protection